List of visitors to Tsitsernakaberd: Significance and controversies

-Recognition of the Armenian Genocide is one of the most important foreign policy issues of Armenia, and is the number one goal of the diaspora Armenian organizations.
+Armenian genocide recognition is one of the most important foreign policy issues of Armenia, and is the number one goal of the diaspora Armenian organizations.
 Many Armenians look at these visits as a sign of recognition of the genocide.

 Pope John Paul II's visit in 2001

-Pope John Paul II arrived in Yerevan on September 25, 2001 to participate in the celebrations of 1,700th anniversary of the adoption of Christianity as the national religion of Armenia.
+Pope John Paul II arrived in Yerevan on September 25, 2001, to participate in the celebrations of 1,700th anniversary of the adoption of Christianity as the national religion of Armenia.
 The Pope visited the memorial the next day after meeting with President Robert Kocharyan.
 He laid a wreath for the victims of the genocide, made a short speech, and read a prayer.
 The Pope used the term Metz Yeghern (the Armenian word for genocide, which literally translates as "Great Crime") in his prayer, causing a controversy regarding whether he recognized the events of 1915 as a genocide or not.
 Nevertheless, it aroused a wave of discontent in Turkey.

 Hillary Clinton's visit in 2010

-U.S. Secretary of State Hillary Clinton arrived in Yerevan on July 4, 2010 on America's independence day, thus becoming the highest-ranked American official to visit the country.
+U.S. Secretary of State Hillary Clinton arrived in Yerevan on July 4, 2010, on America's independence day, thus becoming the highest-ranked American official to visit the country.
 Her visit was considered "to be symbolic but nonetheless significant" and her possible visit to Tsitsernakaberd became a subject of much discussion in the Armenian media.
 The United States had not yet recognized the Armenian Genocide officially and by visiting the genocide memorial, many thought that by her visit, the United States sent a clear political message to Turkey.
 She visited the memorial on July 5, before leaving for Tbilisi.
 The wreath that Clinton laid at the memorial read "From Secretary of State Hillary Rodham Clinton" although it was first announced that her visit would be non-official.

 UN GA President, 2022

-Abdulla Shahid, President of the United Nations General Assembly, visited the memorial and the museum on July 27, 2022 and posted pictures of the visit to Twitter, however he later deleted the post.
+Abdulla Shahid, President of the United Nations General Assembly, visited the memorial and the museum on July 27, 2022, and posted pictures of the visit to Twitter, however he later deleted the post.
 Turkey's Foreign Ministry stated that Shahid's visit "has been exploited with the purpose of exposing one-sided Armenian claims and it is in that context that he paid a visit to the so-called genocide memorial."
 Turkey said Shahid "would have been expected to act in a fair and impartial manner, to be more careful and responsible in this regard."